betheden/hebrew-grammar/content/pronoun.rst

 Summary
 -------

-A pronoun is a word that refers to a person or a thing, but in an indirect way.
+A pronoun is a word that refers to a person or a thing in an indirect way.

 Article
 -------